Soft and hard x-ray orbital-resolved photoemission study of a strongly correlated Cd-Ce quasicrystal approximant: Introduction

-To reveal the orbital components in the valence-band HAXPES spectra, the upper panel of Fig.~\ref{Fig3}(b) displays the experimental photoelectron intensity ratio $I_s$/$I_p$, which is obtained from the HAXPES spectra in Fig.~\ref{Fig3}(a) normalized by the photon flux.
-The calculated ratio $I_s$/$I_p$ for the orbitals forming the valence bands are plotted in Fig.~\ref{Fig3}(b), whereas the calculated $I_s$/$I_p$ and the photoionization cross sections are listed in Table 1 \cite{ag,ax}.
+To reveal the orbital components in the valence-band HAXPES spectra, in Fig.~\ref{Fig3}(b), we have compared the experimental photoelectron intensity ratio $I_s$/$I_p$, which has been obtained from the HAXPES spectra in Fig.~\ref{Fig3}(a) normalized by the photon flux, and the calculated ratio $I_s$/$I_p$ for the orbitals forming the valence bands listed in Table 1 \cite{ag,ax}.
+These calculated values are used to evaluate the dominant orbital contribution in each binding-energy region and to interpret the polarization dependence of the valence-band HAXPES spectra shown in the lower panel of Fig.~\ref{Fig3}(b).
 The experimental $I_s$/$I_p$ gradually increases from 6.5 to 2 eV and is estimated to range from $\sim$ 0.1 to $\sim$ 0.15.
 These values lie between the calculated $I_s$/$I_p$ values for the 5$p$ and $s$ orbitals.
 Thus, the contributions from Cd 5$p$ and $s$ orbitals are dominant in this region.
 On the other hand, the experimental $I_s$/$I_p$ rapidly increases from 2 eV with the peak at around 1 eV.
 The $I_s$/$I_p$ at 1 eV is experimentally estimated to be $\sim$ 0.21, which is close to the calculated $I_s$/$I_p$ value for the 5$p$ orbital.
 This result shows that the contribution of the Cd 5$p$ orbital is significant in this region, and the peak structure at around 1 eV observed in the valence-band HAXPES spectra for both polarization configurations is attributed to the Cd 5$p$ state.
 Additionally, the experimental $I_s$/$I_p$ gradually decreases toward $E_F$ and is evaluated to $\sim$ 0.18 at $E_F$, which is still larger than the calculated $I_s$/$I_p$ for the $s$ orbitals.
 It means that although the contribution of the Cd 5$p$ orbitals is reduced, it remains larger than that of the $s$ orbitals, even near $E_F$.
+It should be noted that, although we have used the parameters of In 5$p$ and La 5$d$ for the calculated $I_s$/$I_p$ for the Cd 5$p$ and Ce 5$d$ orbitals, respectively, as an approximation, this conclusion is not sensitive to this approximation.

 Densities of states (DOS) for $\rm{Cd_{6}}$M (M = Ca and Yb), calculated in the previous studies \cite{ah,ahh}, can be used as references for interpreting the results of linearly polarized HAXPES.
 The calculation shows that the Cd 5$p$ state is dominant near $E_F$ except for the narrow Yb 4$f$ band in $\rm{Cd_{6}}$Yb.
 Therefore, the significant contribution of the Cd 5$p$ orbital near $E_F$, revealed by the linearly polarized valence-band HAXPES, is in good agreement with the previous theoretical DOS of Cd-based ACs.
 It should be noted that the Ce 5$d$ contributions are minor in both spectra, which can be judged from the fact that the expected $I_s$/$I_p$ for the Ce 5$d$ orbitals is much larger than that for the Cd 5$p$ orbitals as shown in Table 1.